Skip to main content

 - /path/to/your/unzipped/data

-with the actual path where you unzipped the example data.
-In this example, if you put the zip file in the root directory of your Solace Agent Mesh project, you can use abc_coffee_co
+Ensure you replace /path/to/your/unzipped/data with the path where the extracted the example data is located.
+In this example, if you put the ZIP file in the root directory of your Solace Agent Mesh project, you can use abc_coffee_co.

 ABC_COFFEE_INFO_DB_TYPE=sqlite